 2. Click on Choose File button and select the file from the local file system.

 3. Click on the Upload button to upload the file.
-We will be taken back to the Uploads page and we will be able to see the 'In Progress' status for the file we just uploaded.
+Once the upload is complete, we will be taken back to the Uploads page and we will be able to see the 'In Progress/Completed' status for the file we just uploaded.

-4. Wait some time for the file to be uploaded according to its size and then refresh the page by clicking on refresh link right next to the Status.
+4. If the status is shown as 'In Progress', you may now click on refresh link right next to the Status.
 The status should now change to 'Completed' if the upload is complete.